mattiasflodin/reckless/doc/performance.md

 “Pantheios is 10-100+ times more efficient than any of the leading diagnostic logging libraries currently in popular use.”
 I’m not sure that this can be concluded from the charts at all, but in the event that it can, it applies *only when logging is turned off*.
-For this benchmark I have only benchmarked Pantheios for the case when logging is turned *on*.
+For this benchmark I have only tested Pantheios for the case when logging is turned *on*.
 Again, the Pantheios developers have clearly set different goals with their benchmarks than I do here.